futuregrid/manual/doc/source/precip.rst

 A concept which simplfies interacting with the API is instance tagging.
 When you start an instance, you can add arbitrary tags to it.
 The instance also gets a set of default tags.
-API methods such as running a remote command, or copying files, all use tags for specify which instances you want to target.
+API methods such as running a remote command, or copying files, all use tags for specifying which instances you want to target.

 Precip also handles ssh keys and security groups automatically.
 This is